Bill Cable: Early life

+Career

 Model

-From 1970, Cable was a model for COLT Studio Group, where he was photographed by Jim French.
-He was photographed by Bob Mizer for the Athletic Model Guild.
+From 1970, Cable was a model for COLT Studio Group, a producer of gay male erotica and pornography, where he was photographed by Jim French.
+He was also photographed by Bob Mizer for the Athletic Model Guild.
+During this time, he used the alias “Stoner”.

 Cable later posed for the book More Nudes, photographed by Kenn Duncan, whose collection was donated to the New York Public Library by Kenn Duncan's brother and sister in 2003.
 He was also photographed by Tommy Marshall, Ray Allen, Robert Scott Hooper, Dave Sands, Jeff Dunas and for Playgirl by David Meyer, Raul Vega and Mr. Blackwell.
-Pornographic pictures of Cable having sex with women were published in Hollywood Hotline, Star Nudes, and Hollywood Rated X in the 1970s.
+He also appeared in straight softcore pictorials, published in Hollywood Hotline, Star Nudes, and Hollywood Rated X in the 1970s.